 - (a) Offenders charged with certain offences are excluded from eligibility to be referred for participation in the Forum Sentencing Program.
-A list of excluded offences is set out in clause 55(2), Criminal Procedure Regulation 2010. - (b) The Court may make a referral either on application by the offender or their representative, by a prosecutor, or on its own motion. - (c) If eligible to participate, court proceedings are to be adjourned for up to 2 weeks for Forum Sentencing staff (the Operations Team and the Forum Facilitator) to conduct a suitability assessment. - (d) During the adjourned period, an assessment of the appropriateness of the offender's case being dealt with under the program is to be carried out.
+A list of excluded offences is set out in clause 55(2), Criminal Procedure Regulation 2010.
+Offences committed against corporate victims are excluded from eligibility insofar as a corporation or body corporate is not a 'victim' within the meaning of the definition in clause 56, Criminal Procedure Regulation 2010. - (b) The Court may make a referral either on application by the offender or their representative, by a prosecutor, or on its own motion. - (c) If eligible to participate, court proceedings are to be adjourned for up to 2 weeks for Forum Sentencing staff (the Operations Team and the Forum Facilitator) to conduct a suitability assessment. - (d) During the adjourned period, an assessment of the appropriateness of the offender's case being dealt with under the program is to be carried out.
 A locally based Forum Facilitator will assess the offender's suitability while an Operations Team employee will assess the case and contact the victim/s to ascertain their willingness to participate. - (e) Case suitability takes into account offender suitability, victim participation and the appropriateness of the case being dealt with under the program.
 A suitability assessment report is to be provided to the Court that indicates whether the case meets the following requirements: - (i) The offender's case has been assessed as appropriate for being dealt with under the program; and - (ii) The offender has been assessed as being suitable for participation in the program; and - (iii) At least one victim wishes to participate or to have his or her nominated representative participate, in a conference.